 What is WebSlam?

-Through the aid of tech coaches and direct instruction, youth participants (irrespective of prior web development background) learn the basics of HTML, CSS, and PHP through developing for the WordPress platform.
+Through the aid of Tech Coaches and direct instruction, youth participants learn the basics of HTML, CSS, and PHP by developing a website for the WordPress platform.

-As a capstone to the week of learning, youth solve the needs of actual clients by building websites for the registered non-profits in an intensive hackathon-style "WebSlam."
+As a capstone to the week of learning, youth solve the needs of actual clients (nonprofit organizations) and build websites in an intensive, hackathon-style "WebSlam."

 What are people saying?